sf-wdi-15/notes/week_04_auth_orm/day_4_jquery/dusk_more_jquery/README.md

 // Set it's class to innerItem
 $newDiv.addClass("innerItem");

 // Append our new element
 $('#outerContainer').append($newDiv);
 ```

+See this in action (and play around with it) [on JSBin](http://jsbin.com/gupade/3/edit?html,js,output)

+*Updates to come...*